 Ryder encourages employees to seek assistance with drug and/or alcohol concerns and can assist and support employees in locating services and rehabilitation programs that emphasize education, prevention, counseling, and treatment.
-Ryder offers its employees access to an Employee Assistance Program ("EAP").
+Ryder offers its employees access to an Employee Assistance Program (EAP).
 The EAP can provide confidential assistance to employees with alcohol or drug concerns, including an evaluation for substance abuse dependence and referral to education and/or rehabilitative services, when appropriate.
-Contact your Human Resources representative for more information.
+Contact HR Employee Services at 1-855-474-3571 for assistance or review available resources in the MyRyder employee portal under the Human Resources section.

-Ryder will encourage any individual who voluntarily decides to seek treatment and/or rehabilitation for a drug or alcohol problem and who requests assistance before they violate this or another Ryder policy, resulting in disciplinary action.
+Ryder will encourage any individual who voluntarily decides to seek treatment and/or rehabilitation for a drug and/or alcohol problem and who requests assistance before they violate this or another Ryder policy.
 Employees' health insurance may cover the costs of treatment.
 In addition, employees may be eligible for an unpaid leave of absence to pursue treatment.

-Any employee who is found to have violated DOT drug and alcohol regulations will be subject to a mandatory referral to a Ryder approved SAP for evaluation.
+Any individual who is found to have violated DOT drug and alcohol regulations will be terminated and provided with information to a listing of Substance Abuse Professionals Services for a DOT

+SAP for an evaluation.
 The employee must follow any recommended course of education and/or treatment to be eligible to work in any DOT-regulated employment again.
-Applicants will be provided with a list of SAP options but they are responsible for seeking assistance on their own.
+Applicants will be provided with a list of SAP options and are responsible for seeking assistance on their own.